• Facebook

 • It’s also lovely with rich, full-bodied reds like Cabernet Sauvignon or Merlot.

-• MORE —-> my 8 favorite lamb wine pairings.
+• MORE ➡️ my 8 favorite lamb wine pairings.

-More comforting lamb recipes
+More favorite lamb dishes

-Did you make this lamb kebab recipe?
+Did you make this lamb kebabs recipe?

-Please leave a comment and rating below, if you loved this lamb kebab recipe.
+Please leave a comment and rating below, if you loved this lamb kebab sauce.
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 HUNGRY FOR MORE?
-For more great Platings & Pairings recipes, be sure to follow me on PinterestTikTokFacebookYouTube and Twitter.
+For more great Platings & Pairings recipes, be sure to follow me on Pinterest, TikTok, Facebook, YouTube and Twitter.

 Want to switch things up?
 Check out these 23+ sauces for kebabs.